Jatansahu/GOLDDIGGER_GROUP12_PROJECT_01/README.md

 # DATA_MINING_PROJECT_01
  This GitHub repository contains the code and documentation for the Data Mining course project focusing on Exploratory Data Analysis (EDA) and Regression Analysis.
 The project aims to provide a comprehensive analysis of the dataset assigned to the team, along with building and evaluating regression models using an end-to-end Machine Learning pipeline.

-## data-mining-course-project/
-│

-├── data/

-│   ├── dataset.csv

-│   └── ...

-│

-├── notebooks/

-│   ├── EDA.ipynb

-│   ├── Regression_Analysis.ipynb

-│   └── ...

-│

-├── scripts/

-│   ├── preprocessing.py

-│   ├── regression_models.py

-│   └── ...

-│

-├── reports/

-│   ├── EDA_Report.pdf

-│   ├── Regression_Report.pdf

-│   └── ...

-│

-└── README.md

 ## Contents

-1. **data/:** This directory holds the dataset assigned to the team.
-The dataset is named `dataset.csv` but can be replaced with the actual dataset file.
+1. **data/:** This directory holds the dataset assigned to our team.
+The dataset is named `dataset.csv`

 2. **notebooks/:** This directory contains Jupyter notebooks that cover various aspects of the project:
    - `EDA.ipynb`: Exploratory Data Analysis notebook with summary statistics, visualization, and insights about the dataset.